 view large

-The four engined A-340 was to make it suitable for long range routes, but with longer ETOPS possible gets a little outdated, with few more orders after 2003
+The four engined A-340 was to make it suitable for long range routes, but with longer ETOPS possible and increased fuel use, it hasn't been sold well since the 2000s.

 view large